A Brief History Lesson

 In November 2008, America elected the first person of color to the highest office in the land.
 Many media and political pundits were claiming that America had reached the point of becoming a post-racial society.
 Since white folks voted in such large numbers for a black man, the country had supposedly gotten beyond race.
 At last.
 (I guess these same pundits forgot all those people of color who had been voting in elections since 1964 for all those white men running for president.
 I guess it’s only “post-racial” when white folks vote for a presidential candidate who’s not their color.)

 At that same time, the global economy went into a freefall, and we are still reeling from the effects of that economic meltdown now.
-Fast forward to 2012, where we had George Zimmerman, a real-life human troll and neighborhood watch warrior, get acquitted for the murder of Trayvon Martin.
+Fast forward to 2012, where we had George Zimmerman, a real-life human troll and neighborhood watch warrior, get acquitted of the murder of Trayvon Martin.
 Giving rise to the major rallying cry of the 21st-century new civil rights movement, #BlackLivesMatter.
 Since Zimmerman, worsening race relations has made #BlackLivesMatter even more necessary.
 We’ve had police shootings all across the country from Baltimore to San Francisco back to Chicago.
 In the summer of 2016, fifteen plus police officers in Dallas and Baton Rouge lost their lives due to rogue shooters who felt violence was the only answer against constant police brutality inflicted upon black folks daily.
-Louisiana

 This brings us to the latest series of race riots, in Milwaukee.
 You have seen this same story repeat in the news cycles ad nauseam.
 The story goes down like this: the cops shoot a black person, the cops state that the suspect had a weapon and they (the cops) were defending themselves.
 The community then asks for the body cam video to prove the cops’ claims.
 The community demands answers and justice for another senseless death.
 Then the cops investigate themselves and find themselves innocent of any wrongdoing.
 This screwed-up dance has been happening long before the deaths of Trayvon Martin and Oscar Grant.
 Unfortunately, this cycle of fuckery repeats every single time, to the constant dismay of many black people.
 Black people of all ages and class backgrounds all know that they are one dreadful run-in with the law away from becoming next hashtag on Black Twitter.
 Meanwhile, on each occasion, many white people launch into claims about how the black person in question would still be alive if he or she had just listened to the cops’ orders.
 The situation in Milwaukee followed this same cycle.

-Milwaukee has been rated has one of America’s most segregated cities.
+Milwaukee has been rated as one of America’s most segregated cities.
 (My hometown, Chicago, is the most segregated of the larger cities in the United States.)
 In many American cities, poor/working class black people and middle/upper-class white people live in two entirely different worlds.
 Like the ladies of HBO’s hit shows, Girls and Sex in the City, urban white folks seem to live sheltered white lives.
-(Watching Girls, you would think black folks don’t live in New York City).
-Likewise, Milwaukee is a truly modern-day Tale of Two Cities.
+(Watching Girls, you would think black people don’t live in New York City).
+Likewise, Milwaukee is a genuinely modern-day Tale of Two Cities.
 In Milwaukee, the unemployment rate for black males (ages 25-54) in Milwaukee is 52.7%.
 Half of black men in their 30s in Milwaukee have been in state prison.
 As of the 2014 census, it was the 5th poorest city in the country.
 Poverty, high employment, the abysmal education system, social isolation, brutal policing, lack of second chances for ex-offenders, and extreme segregation are the factors that created the powder keg which erupted in Milwaukee a couple of weeks ago.

 The reality of Milwaukee is the reality in many cities across the country.
 Poor black people are among the most policed and segregated people in the country, besides Native American people living in utter poverty on many of our nation’s reservations.
 In cities Chicago, Milwaukee, and Baltimore, there is an underlying hopelessness that runs rampant in many poor and working-class black urban communities.
-Besides personal ambitions (i.e. being a rapper, or athlete or singer), many young people living in those communities see little hope in breaking the cycle.
+Besides personal ambitions (i.e., being a rapper, or athlete or singer), many young people living in those communities see little hope in breaking the cycle.
 They are hated, unloved, and their bodies are used to fill the local jails and privates prisons.
 The waste of potential and talent lost in the system is tragic.

-In America, the common narrative is that one is poor because they didn’t make the right choices.
+In America, the prevailing narrative is that one is poor because they didn’t make the right choices.
 But this ignores all the outside forces that make climbing out of poverty like clearing a massive hurdle.
-Poor and working class black people’s only voice in these islands of despair surrounded by oceans of opulence is riots.
+Poor and working-class black people’s only voice in these islands of despair surrounded by oceans of opulence is riots.
 Riots are their language.
 When they have reached their boiling point, violent outbursts manifest and cities burn.
 Dr. King said it best: “And I must say tonight that a riot is the language of the unheard.”

 The Homework Assignments